Now Compatible with Live, Classic and Shadowlands!

 Install Raven by copying its files into your WoW addons folder (or use your favorite addons update utility).
-Optional additional Raven-compatible modules can be installed to add support for spell rotations used by specific classes.

 Select the standard bar groups you want (hint: you probably don't want all the player buff bar groups since that will result in duplicates) and click either the Create As Bars or Create As Icons button.
 This will create an anchor for each selected bar group near the center of your display that you can move by clicking and dragging.

 When you mouse over an anchor you'll see a tooltip with shortcuts for changing the bar group's configuration and for showing test bars.
 You can lock and unlock the bar group anchors using buttons on the configuration panel Setup tab (locked anchors are hidden, unlocked anchors are visible).
 The Defaults tab lets you change the appearance of your bars with configuration options for bar dimensions, fonts and textures.